Bible Truth Versus SDA Truth: Little Horn of Daniel 7

 - The Bible clearly says the ten kings will arise from within the Roman Empire.
-None of the ten tribes arose from within or ruled over the Roman Empire.
-The ten tribes were outside powers who conquered parts of the Roman Empire and established new nations.
-They neither came from the Roman Empire nor ruled over it.
+Contrast that with the tribes.
+The tribes all arose outside of the Roman Empire.
+None of the tribes ever ruled over the Roman Empire.
+The tribes were foreign armies that conquered parts of the Roman Empire and established themselves as new kingdoms.
+They neither came from within the Roman Empire nor ruled over it.

-- The Bible clearly says the ten horns are "kings".
-The Aramaic word used is melek which literally means "king" and is only translated "king" in the Old Testatment, never "nation" or "kingdom".
-The ten tribes were nations, not kings.
-In the very same passage, the word malkuw is used, meaning "kingdom".
+- The Bible clearly says the ten horns are "kings."
+The Aramaic word used is melek which literally means "king" and is only translated "king" in the Old Testatment.
+It is never translated as "nation" or "kingdom."
+In contrast, the ten tribes were nations, not kings.
+In the very same passage, a different word, malkuw, is used to describe a "kingdom".
 Notice:

 SDA's teach the horn on the head of the goat of Daniel 8 was a king (Alexander the Great) who ruled over the kingdom of Greece.
 If a horn on a head indicates a ruler over that empire in Daniel 8, then why not apply the same principle to Daniel 7?

 Further proof of that horns indicate a "king" and not a "kingdom" is found in the SDA interpretation of Daniel 8.
 In Daniel 8, SDAs teach that horns growing out of the head of a beast represent specific kings or rulers over that particular empire.
 In the vision of the Goat and the Ram, the Goat has a large horn growing on its head and Daniel 8:21 says:

 And the male goat is the kingdom of Greece.
 The large horn that is between its eyes is the first king.
 (NKJV)